 v2_calculation_points must be filled completely and correctly.
 The calculation points are points on which 3Di will place water level calculation points.
 The connected points refer to these calculation points by a unique id.
 The location of the connected points marks the location where the 1D2D connection is made to the 2D computational grid.
 If a straight line between the calculation point and the connected point crosses a 1D-levee, a breach location is generated.

 To add a breach location next to a levee you have to have a model that has a connected channel and at least one levee.
-The Modeller Interface can be used to add breach locations to your model.
+The Building and adjusting a model with the Modeller Interface can be used to add breach locations to your model.

 No actual breach points will become visible for either of these options in QGIS.
 These will only become visible on the 3Di web portal.